 Code of Conduct

-Womens Tech Hub is dedicated to providing a respectful, harassment-free community for everyone.
+Women’s Tech Hub is dedicated to providing a respectful, harassment-free community for everyone.
 We do not tolerate harassment or bullying of any community member in any form.
-This does not only extend to members to Women Tech Hub but also to the affiliated communities and events such as Women tech Founders and any supporting events and interactions.
+This does not only extend to members of Women Tech Hub but also to the affiliated communities and events such as Women tech Founders and any supporting events and interactions.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please act to intercede or ask for help from any member of the Women’s Tech Hub community, chat admins, website admins, or organizers/representatives of any physical events put on under the auspices of Women’s Tech Hub.